 - To Reheat: Warm leftovers in a skillet over medium heat.
 Or, pop them in the microwave!

 Common Questions About This Veggie Pizza Recipe

 Cold appetizer veggie pizza recipes often contain broccoli, cauliflower, carrots, and cheese.
 Meanwhile, warm veggie pizzas are often made with mushrooms, red onions, and cheese.
 But there’s no right or wrong!

 The best toppings are whatever you like best!
 We would say cheese is pretty crucial, but from there, it’s up to you.

 If you swap the breadcrumbs for almond flour, this recipe is 100% keto-friendly.

 More Pizza-Inspired Recipes

-Looking for more ways to enjoy the flavor of your favorite comfort food?
-Try out the pizza-inspired recipes below!
+Ready for more ways to indulge in the flavors of your favorite comfort food?
+Explore our favorite pizza-inspired recipes below: